saucelabs/sauce-docs/docs/mobile-apps/faq.md

 #### **Is there a maximum time I can use a real device for either manual or automated testing, provided I actually do interact with the device?**

-For real devices on the public cloud, the limit is 6 hours; for private cloud devices there is no limit.
+For real devices on the public cloud, the limit is 6 hours for Appium tests and 1 hour for Espresso and XCUITest; the same applies to private cloud devices.
+The limits are there to ensure that our public cloud has enough available devices for you.
+In the case of private cloud devices the limits help ensure  longevity of your private device.

 #### **Can I upload files to or download files from a real device?**